Dash cams are video-recording equipment mounted on your car’s dashboard. The dash cam usually starts recording immediately you start the vehicle.

 We can’t blame you if you feel the PDR is a glorified GoPro camera for cars.
 Still, it has some solid dash cam features.

-This means that it won’t record accident footage if you failed to turn it on earlier.
+This means that it won’t record accident footage if you fail to turn it on earlier.
 Also, it cannot detect potential collisions like the Subaru EyeSight feature.

-The PDR is more useful for those who have multiple track days and want to record their races or performance.
-Thankfully, the 32GB memory card that comes with it can hold up to 13 hours of driving data.
+The PDR is more useful for those who have multiple track days and want to record their races or performances.
+Thankfully, the 32GB SD card that comes with it can hold up to 13 hours of driving data.

 Please also read our article about cars with front bench seats.